Protect your iPhone against malware and other threats with Avast One

 The existence of malware-laden security apps is an unfortunate reality.
 On multiple occasions, hackers have used both fake pages and social media to promote malware disguised as antivirus apps.
 This makes it critical to…

 To thin the herd, spend some time with third-party labs like AV-TEST and AV-Comparatives.
 These organizations independently test antivirus apps and publicly post the results to help consumers make informed decisions about which product to try.
-Avast Mobile Security for Android consistently ranks as one of the top-rated mobile antivirus solutions.

 In most circumstances, a reputable antivirus developer’s free version will suffice.
 Avast Mobile Security for Android, for example, will protect against viruses, malware, and spyware.
 It will also scan apps to sniff out Trojans and other infections.
 As a general rule, you shouldn’t have to pay a premium to be protected against cyberthreats.
 Here’s a helpful guide on the best free antivirus software out there.